-3. The Problem of Liberation
+3. The Problem of Liberation.

-3.1 Easential and Effective Freedom
+3.1 Essential and Effective Freedom.

-The difference between a spential and effective freedom is the difference between a dynamic structure and its operational range.
-Man is free essentially inamuch as possible courses of action are grasped by practical insight, motivated by reflection, and executed by decision.
-But can is free effectively to a greater or less extent inasav much, this dynamic structure is open to grasping, motivating, and executing a bread or a narrow range of otherwise possible courses of action.
+The difference between essential and effective dynamic its runtional freedom is the difference between a/structure and consistentiate range.
+Man is free essentially inasmuch as possible courses of action are grasped by practical insight, motivated by reflection, and executed by decision.
+But man is free effectively to a greater or less extent inasmuch this dynamic structure is open to grasping, motivating, and executing a broad or a narrow range of otherwise possible courses of action.
 Thus, one may be essentially but not effectively free to give up smoking.

-A consideration of effective freedom is meaningless, unless essential freedom crists.
-None the less, the negation of full offective freedom may appear a negation of essential freedom if the proper groun s of the latter are not grasped clearly and distinctly.
-Accordingly, it hardly will be amiss to recall briefly the main points that elready have been made.
+A consideration of effective freedom is meaningless, unless essential freedom exists.
+None the less, the negation full of effective freedom may appear a negation of essential freedom if the proper grounds of the latter are not grasped clearly and distinctly.
+According tingly, it hardly will be amiss to recall briefly the main points that already have been made.